ianopolous/meal-planner/recipes/lasagne.aubergine.pepper.md

 4. fry chopped onion for 3 minutes
 5. add garlic and coarrot and fry for 5 minutes
 6. add basil and a few chilli flakes
-7. add wine, tinned tomoatoes and stock
+7. add wine, tinned tomoatoes and stock with 100ml water
 8. simmer for 20 minutes
 9. melt butter in a new pan
 10. slowly add flour while continuously whisking mixture